-Creamy Tuna Pasta Salad is a perfect light meal in summer or for a barbeque potluck.
-Loaded with protein-rich Tuna, egg, tiny macaroni Pasta, peas tossed in a light yet creamy Mayonnaise, and greek yogurt dressing.
+Tuna Pasta Salad is a perfect light meal in summer or for a barbeque potluck.
+Loaded with protein-rich Tuna, egg, tiny macaroni Pasta, peas tossed in a light yet creamy Mayonnaise, and Greek yogurt dressing.

-When the temperature rises, I always look forward to making meals that need very less or no cooking, with some veggies or herbs for a burst of freshness.
+When the temperature rises, I always look forward to making meals that need very little or no cooking, with some veggies or herbs for freshness.
 This Tuna pasta salad is one such meal that is tasty, filling, and very easy to make.
-You can either make it creamy or a lightened-up vinaigrette version like this Cold Tuna Salad.
+You can make it creamy or a lightened-up vinaigrette version like this Cold Tuna Salad.

 Classic Tuna Pasta Salad

 Tuna Pasta Salad is a classic summer salad that is delicious and healthy at the same time.
 It is Loaded with tuna chunks ( protein powerhouse), eggs, peas, and fresh herbs.